Vector ⥂

 Vector tables to which a user has read access at minimum can be listed by using the list() method.

-In the above code example, the tid() method is being called with each iteration, which will return the Vector table ID.
+In the above code example, the id property is being accessed with each iteration, which will return the Vector table ID.
 Vector table IDs must be unique within a given organization.

-As this is an example notebook and table IDs must be unique, any existing Vector table with the same table ID for this example will we will first be deleted.
+As this is an example notebook and table IDs must be unique, any existing Vector table with the same table ID for this example will first be deleted.

 orgname = dl.auth.Auth().payload["org"]